britram/taps-transports/draft-ietf-taps-transports.md

 - message-oriented delivery.
 - associated protocols for connection setup with feature negotiation and application-to-port mapping.
 - support for media types and other extensions.
-- a range oif reliability functions, including the possibility of using packet erasure coding.
+- a range of reliability functions, including the possibility of using packet erasure coding.
 - segmentation and aggregation.
 - performance reporting.
 - drop notification.